 - Abdomen: Your vet will carefully feel your cat’s abdomen to check their organs and feel for any abnormal masses.
 This should be a painless process, so any discomfort your vet finds may indicate a health concern.

 - Mouth: Dental hygiene is sometimes an overlooked aspect of pet health.
-Your vet may recommend a professional cleaning or home regimen to help improve your cat’s health and comfort eating.
+Your vet may recommend professional cleaning or a home regimen to help improve your cat’s health and comfort in eating.
 Older cats are particularly susceptible to oral health problems.